bhupeshcoding/Untitled-AI/README.md

 ## 🎯 Our Mission

 We believe that **every developer can make a difference in the world**.
-Netlify AI is built to:
+Untitled-AI is built to:

 - 🌟 **Democratize Learning**: Make high-quality coding education accessible to everyone
 - 🚀 **Accelerate Growth**: Help developers learn faster and more effectively